 To understand the shifts that I’ve made in the last six months, we need talk about my dieting history for a minute (maybe you have one too).
 I had never carried extra weight until I got pregnant at twenty-eight with my first baby and gained 65 pounds.
 It was a huge shock.
 I lost that weight from my first pregnancy within six months by just barely eating anything.

-Thankfully the home birth community taught me how get off “diet” and processed foods and how to enjoy the benefits of whole organic foods, which I incorporated that first year of being a mom.
+Thankfully the home birth community taught me how get off processed foods and how to enjoy the benefits of whole organic foods, which I incorporated that first year of being a mom.
 I quit drinking soda, Diet Coke and fake sweeteners (though it took me a year to fully quit Diet Coke.)
 During this season of my life I made major changes to my way of eating that stuck, which I’m proud of.

 For each and every baby after that, I always gained up to the exact same weight just before giving birth (201 pounds, in case you wondered).
 It happened that way even though I was a different starting weight each time.
-I don’t know why, but it seems like my body has a set weight it likes to go to when I’m pregnant!

 Every postpartum period, I dealt with body shame.
 Even with my knowledge about not eating “diet” and processed foods, I still wanted a quick fix.
 I would race to frantically lose the 50 pounds with some diet: Paleo, Weight Watchers, Keto, intermittent fasting.
 I read all the books and did all the things.
 I also worked out in different postpartum seasons, but never had been able to maintain a routine for more than six months at a time.
-(The last thing I did was counting macros, which was my favorite because I could actually eat all the food groups!)
-I went through different seasons of eating without food rules, but I never really trusted myself and would always want to go back to a diet.

 The Mindset Shift that Changed Everything

 No matter how much we want a pill or supplement, getting healthy starts with mindset.
 I had to deal with what was happening on the inside of me before real change could happen on the outside.
-The trick was actually to find out what inner lies I was listening to.
-The good news?
-I had tried diets and books, but this was the one breakthrough step that I had not yet made.

 When I got pregnant the fifth time, I was dreading the rollercoaster of jean sizes and cutting carbs.
 What I wasn’t prepared for was the rollercoaster of miscarriage.
 Our baby’s heartbeat stopped at 10.5 weeks and I miscarried at 12 weeks.
 We lost our baby in November of 2022.
 During this time Evgeniia stayed with me checking in with me as I recovered, helping me ease back into an exercise and eating routine.
 I had a support that I didn’t know I would need.